 IBISWorld says that ‘the industry is heading into a growth phase, with exports on the rise.
 Higher cigarette consumption rates and fewer tobacco product regulations in major export markets such as China will drive demand.
 Furthermore, US prices of tobacco leaf will remain competitive, supporting growth in the industry.’

 Fox News reported that yearly sales of pipe tobacco rose more than eight-fold from fiscal 2008 to 2013, while sales of roll-your-own tobacco declined almost six-fold.
 Over the same period, large cigar sales doubled, while small cigar sales dropped to just 700 million from 5.7 billion.

-In an article on the American Lung Association website, they say that as cigarettes sales in the United States decline, the three largest tobacco companies – Altria (Philip Morris), R.J.
-Reynolds and Lorillard are expanding beyond cigarettes.
+In an article on the American Lung Association website, they say that as cigarette sales in the United States decline, the three largest tobacco companies – Altria (Philip Morris), R.J.
+Reynolds, and Lorillard are expanding beyond cigarettes.
 All three Big Tobacco companies are selling e-cigarette products and Altria is selling smokeless tobacco and cigars, while R.J.
 Reynolds is selling smokeless tobacco, including new dissolvable products.

 The latest ASH report has a quote from Warren Buffet: “I’ll tell you why I like the cigarette business.
 It cost a penny to make.
 Sell it for a dollar.
 It’s addictive.
 And there is fantastic brand loyalty.
 According to the recently release Tobacco Atlas, tobacco industry profits are greater than ever and estimates of revenues from the global tobacco industry are likely to approach half-trillion U.S. dollars annually.